scania-digital-design-system/tegel/.github/CODE_STYLE.md

 - Use the commit message to explain what the commit does and which component it affects.
 - example: `fix(banner): correct color`
 - There is commit lint configured to enforce conventional commit format.
 If you are not following the format, the commit will be rejected.
 - In case you need help, there is a script that will generate a conventional commit message for you.
-You can use it by running `npm run commit` and following the prompts.
+You can use it by running `pnpm commit` and following the prompts.

 ## Unit testing approach